MEDROXYPROGESTERONE ACETATE injection, suspension

 • St. John's wort

-Follow your healthcare provider's instructions about using a back-up method of birth control if you are taking medicines that may make MPA Injectable Suspension, USP less effective.
+Follow your healthcare professional's instructions about using a back-up method of birth control if you are taking medicines that may make MPA Injectable Suspension, USP less effective.

 What are the possible side effects of MPA Injectable Suspension, USP?